 FPL and NEER generate substantially all of NEE's operating revenues, which primarily include revenues from contracts with customers, as well as derivative (see Note 3) and lease transactions at NEER.
 For the vast majority of contracts with customers, NEE believes that the obligation to deliver energy, capacity or transmission is satisfied over time as the customer simultaneously receives and consumes benefits as NEE performs.
-In 2023, 2022 and 2021, NEE's revenue from contracts with customers was approximately \$24.8 billion (\$18.2 billion at FPL), \$23.0 billion (\$17.2 billion at FPL) and \$18.8 billion (\$14.1 billion at FPL), respectively.
+In 2024, 2023 and 2022, NEE's revenue from contracts with customers was approximately \$23.5 billion (\$16.9 billion at FPL), \$24.8 billion (\$18.2 billion at FPL) and \$23.0 billion (\$17.2 billion at FPL), respectively.
 NEE's and FPL's receivables are primarily associated with revenues earned from contracts with customers, as well as derivative and lease transactions at NEER, and consist of both billed and unbilled amounts, which are recorded in customer receivables and other receivables on NEE's and FPL's consolidated balance sheets.
 Receivables represent unconditional rights to consideration and reflect the differences in timing of revenue recognition and cash collections.
 For substantially all of NEE's and FPL's receivables, regardless of the type of revenue transaction from which the receivable originated, customer and counterparty credit risk is managed in the same manner and the terms and conditions of payment are similar.
-During 2021, NEER did not recognize approximately \$180 million of revenue related to reimbursable expenses from a counterparty that were deemed not probable of collection.
-These reimbursable expenses arose from the impacts of the February 2021 weather event.
-These determinations were made based on assessments of the counterparty's creditworthiness and NEER's ability to collect.

 FPL - FPL's revenues are derived primarily from tariff-based sales that result from providing electricity to retail customers in Florida with no defined contractual term.
-Electricity sales to retail customers account for approximately 90% of FPL's 2023 operating revenues, the majority of which are to residential customers.
+Electricity sales to retail customers account for approximately 90% of FPL's 2024 operating revenues, the majority of which are to residential customers.
 FPL's retail customers receive a bill monthly based on the amount of monthly kWh usage with payment due monthly.
 For these types of sales, FPL recognizes revenue as electricity is delivered and billed to customers, as well as an estimate for electricity delivered and not yet billed.
 The billed and unbilled amounts represent the value of electricity delivered to the customer.
-At December 31, 2023 and 2022, FPL's unbilled revenues amounted to approximately \$633 million and \$661 million, respectively, and are included in customer receivables on NEE's and FPL's consolidated balance sheets.
-Certain contracts with customers contain a fixed price which primarily relate to certain power purchase agreements with maturity dates through 2041.
-As of December 31, 2023, FPL expects to record approximately \$380 million of revenues related to the fixed capacity price components of such contracts over the remaining terms of the related contracts as the capacity is provided.
-These contracts also contain a variable price component for energy usage which FPL recognizes as revenue as the energy is delivered based on rates stipulated in the respective contracts.
+At December 31, 2024 and 2023, FPL's unbilled revenues amounted to approximately \$573 million and \$633 million, respectively, and are included in customer receivables on NEE's and FPL's consolidated balance sheets.
+Certain contracts with customers contain a fixed price with maturity dates through 2054.
+As of December 31, 2024, FPL expects to record approximately \$590 million of revenues related to the fixed price components of such contracts over the remaining terms of the related contracts.
+Certain of these contracts also contain a variable price component for energy usage which FPL recognizes as revenue as the energy is delivered based on rates stipulated in the respective contracts.